dymmond/esmerald/docs/en/docs/decorators.md

 Decorators in Python are a powerful feature that allows you to modify the behavior of functions or classes.
 They are commonly used to extend functionality without modifying the actual implementation.

-In Esmerald, decorators play a crucial role in defining various aspects of an application, such as security, caching, and request handling.
+In Ravyn, decorators play a crucial role in defining various aspects of an application, such as security, caching, and request handling.

 ## Benefits of Using Decorators